sclausson/aws-cfn-resources/README.md

 By mixing methods into AWS::CloudFormation::Stack, the aws-cfn-resources gem is meant to make it easy to retrieve these physical resources in the form of AWS::* objects.

+It also makes sense to go the other direction, and to retrieve the AWS::CloudFormation::Stack responsible for creating a particular resource.
+So this gem provides a stack method for most AWS taggable resources.

 ## Installation
 * `gem install aws-cfn-resources`
 * `require aws-cfn-resources`